epieczko/tech-radar/README.md

 # Motivation

-At [Zalando](http://zalando.de), we maintain a [public Tech Radar](http://zalando.github.io/tech-radar/) to help our engineering teams align on technology choices.
+Navigating the ever-evolving technology landscape demands a strategic balance between embracing emerging technologies and leveraging stable, production-ready ones.
+A personal technology radar, embodying both hands-on experience and forward-thinking insights, serves as a strategic tool for assessing risks and rewards inherent in the adoption of various technologies.
+This disciplined approach not only ensures a productive balance for achieving business objectives, but also commands respect from the development team.
+It communicates a deep understanding of their work and challenges, fostering an environment of mutual respect and collaborative problem-solving.
 It is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).

 This repository contains the code to generate the visualization: